Don't Hate! This Is What The 'Fittest Woman On Earth' Looks Like

 Congratulations Tia-Clair Toomey for winning the 2017 CrossFit Games and becoming the Fittest Woman On Earth.

-[Featured Image by SG Shot/Shutter Stock]
+[Featured Image by SG Shot/Shutterstock]